Helmut Lipfert: Eastern Front

 On 18 December 1942, on one of his first combat missions, Lipfert made a forced landing in his Messerschmitt Bf 109 G-2 (Werknummber 14154—factory number) due to engine failure.
 He is remembered by contemporaries as a consistent, professional pilot and leader.
 He withdrew often from squadron mates into long periods of contemplation.
 On 22 January 1943, III.
 Gruppe moved to an airfield at Rostov-on-Don.
 There, Lipfert claimed his first aerial victory over a Lavochkin La-5, a radial engined fighter aircraft, on the 30 January, near Malaya Balabinka, approximately 80 km east of Rostov-on-Don.

 On 20 March 1943, Lipfert was appointed acting Staffelkapitän (squadron leader) of 4.
 Staffel (4th squadron) of JG 52.
 He replaced Leutnant Wolf-Dieter von Coester in this capacity who had been killed in action that day.
 Following the death of Oberleutnant Karl Ritzenberger on 24 May, Lipfert was transferred to take command of 6.
 Staffel (4th squadron) of JG 52.
 He was succeeded by Leutnant Heinrich Sturm as commander of 4.
 Staffel.

 On 8 October, he shot down five Russian aircraft (kills 30 to 34).
 Four more are shot down on 5 December and his score raises to 72.
-By the end of 1943 his victories total had reached 80.
-On 5 April 1944, his 90th air victory had won him the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
+By the end of 1943 his victories total had reached 80, making him the fourth most successful active fighter pilot of II.
+Gruppe.
+On 28 January 1944, Lipfert was awarded the German Cross in Gold (Deutsches Kreuz in Gold).
+On 5 April, his 90th air victory had won him the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 Six days later, 11 April 1944, an "all-white Sturmovik" provided him with his 100th aerial victory.
 He was the 69th Luftwaffe pilot to achieve the century mark.